Modern web browsers are amazing pieces of software.

-But as luck would have it, one of the handiest things you can do with Chrome doesn’t require any extensions or add-ons.
+Add-Ons and Extensions provide browsers with even more functionality, but one of the handiest things you can do with your browser doesn’t require any extensions or add-ons at all!

-With just a few clicks of your mouse you can quickly save the current web page right to your hard drive as a PDF file.
-Here’s how:
+With just a few clicks of your mouse you can quickly save the current web page right to your computer as a PDF file.

 1 – Visit the web page you want to save as a PDF file with your Chrome browser.

-2 – Press the Ctrl+P key combination (or Cmd+P on a Mac) to open a “Print” dialog.
+2 – Press the Ctrl+P key combination (or Command+P on a Mac) to open a “Print” dialog.

-3 – Click the Change button that’s located in the “Destination” field, then click Save as PDF.
+3 – Change the setting in the “Destination” or “Printer” field to Save as PDF.

 4 – Click the Save button.